iter8-tools/iter8/mkdocs/docs/code-samples/knative/mirroring.md

 3. A **curl-based traffic generator** which simulates user requests.
 4. An **Iter8 experiment** that verifies that the dark version satisfies mean latency, 95th percentile tail latency, and error rate `objectives`.

-??? warning "Before you begin, you will need ... "
+???+ warning "Before you begin, you will need... "
     **Kubernetes cluster with Iter8, Knative and Istio:** Ensure that you have Kubernetes cluster with Iter8 and Knative installed, and that Knative uses the Istio networking layer.
-You can do so by following Steps 1, 2, and 3 of [the quick start tutorial for Knative](/getting-started/quick-start/with-knative/), and selecting `Istio` during Step 3.
+You can do so by following Steps 1, 2, and 3 of the [quick start tutorial for Knative](/getting-started/quick-start/with-knative/), and selecting Istio during Step 3.

     **Cleanup:** If you ran an Iter8 tutorial earlier, run the associated cleanup step.